RohitS2004/socket-http-webrtc-video-streaming/README.md

 # Difference between Video Streaming Using HTTP | Web Sockets | Web RTC
-- This is a simple application demonstrating the difference bwteen the video streaming using three different web protocols, HTTP, Web Socket, WebRTC.
+- This is a simple application demonstrating the difference between the video streaming using three different web protocols, HTTP, Web Socket, WebRTC.